 12. Magnesium Citrate.
 Studies have shown that low magnesium intake can mean high risk for kidney stones.
 Taking magnesium supplements may not only prevent stones from forming, but it can decrease the size of an existing stone.
 A good dose is 500 mg daily.

 13. Vitamin B-6.
 Researchers have found that a vitamin B-6 deficiency tends to increase urinary oxalate, which may then lead to kidney stones.
 A good dose is 25 mg per day.
+However the best foods to get Vitamin B-6 are pork, poultry, fish and eggs.

 14. Vitamin A. Foods rich in vitamin A have been known to treat and prevent kidney stones.
 Some of these foods include: apricots, broccoli, cantaloupe, watermelon, pumpkins and squash.